Dobeash/RebSM/INTERNALS.md

 ### Row deletion

-When `db-remove` removes a row it does so by removing the row's offset entry from the table's index and incrementing the table's `bytes-free` count by the number of bytes 'orphaned'.
+When `db-remove` removes a row it does so by removing the row's offset entry from the table's index and incrementing the table's `bytes-free` count by the number of bytes *orphaned*.

 ### Row change

-When `db-change` changes a row it compares the size of the new row against that of the old ... if it's less than or equal then the new row overwrites the old (potentially leaving a "hole" if the old row was larger), otherwise the new row is appended and the index offset reset (which will orphan the old row as above).
+When `db-change` changes a row it compares the size of the new row against that of the old ... if it's less than or equal then the new row overwrites the old (potentially leaving a *hole* if the old row was larger), otherwise the new row is appended and the index offset reset (which will orphan the old row as above).

 ### Compact